gatsbyjs/gatsby/docs/blog/2018-12-17-how-we-do-high-impact-ux-research/index.md

 ## What this article is about:

 Recently, I gave a talk with this same title at Gatsby Days in the San Francisco Bay area.
-This article the following:
+This article reviews the following:

-Why do UX research on your website?
+- Why do UX research on your website?
-How to do high-impact, low-effort research
+- How to do high-impact, low-effort research
-Top 5 pain points we’re solving at Gatsby
+- Top 5 pain points we’re solving at Gatsby
-How to sign up to be a usability tester
+- How to sign up to be a usability tester

 ## Why do UX research?